ondrejsevcik/knowledge-base/books/fluent-forever.md

 - Anytime the position of a word, the form of a word, or the word itself surprises you, then learn it.

+## Chapter 6: Language Game

+- 1000 words = 75% of the words you read
+- 2000 words = 80% of the words you read
+- 5500 words = 90%
+- 12500 words = 95%
+- or start to specialize your vocabulary in what you are interested into

+- Learn top 1000 words in your language
+- Learn 2000 top words
+- Learn remainding words by specializing in what you're interested in

+Use monolingual dictionary to describe your word + use also example sentence.

+### Self directed writing

+- Use Google Images to find quality example sentences and pictures for your words.
+It's fast, it provides clear examples, and the combination of images and sentences is easy to memorize.
+- If you run into problems or you're away from your computer, write out your own example sentences and definitions for new words.
+Get them corrected and use those corrections to learn both grammar and vocabulary.
+- Once you have enough vocabulary under your belt, add a monolingual dictionary to your toolbox.
+When you do, you'll gain the ability to learn every word in your target language, and as a bonus, your passive vocabulary will grow every time you research and memorize a new term.

+> The more that you read, the more things you will know.
+THe more that you learn, the more places you'll go.

+TestYourVocab.com - research site to test how much vocabulary you have

+### Reading for pleasure and profit

+- Reading without a dictionary is the simplest, easiest way to grow your passive vocabulary.
+On average a single book will teach you three hundred ti five hundred words from context alone.
+By reading just one book in your target language, you'll make all future books and texts of any kind much easier to read.
+- By reading in conjunction with an audiobook, you'll have much easier time moving through a long text, and you'll pick up invaluable exposure to the rhythms of your language in action.
+This will improve your pronunciation, your listening comprehension your vocabulary, your grammer; in short, it will provide a huge boost to every aspect of your language.

+- TV series are easier than films
+- The problem with subtitles is that reading is easier than listening.
+Don't use them.

+### Listening comprehension for couch potatoes

+- Listening is a fast-paced skill that can sometimes feel overwhelming.
+Take baby steps, and gradually rump up the challenge until you can handle the fastest and hardest of listening challenges (radio, podcasts, ridiculous grabled train station announcments).
+- Start with an interesting foreign TV or dubbed American TV series without subtitles.
+You can dial down the difficulty by reading episode summaries ahead of time, in order to prepare yourself for the vocabulary and plot twists of each episode.
+- As your comfort level grows, wean yourself off summaries and begin watching and listening to more challenging media.

+### Explore your language

+1. Sound Play: Learn how to hear and produce the sounds of your target language and how spelling and sound interrelate.
+2. Word Play: Learn 625 frequent, concre words
+3. Sentence Play: Behind turning the sentences in your grammar book into flash cards for new words, word forms, and word order.
+4. Learn basic grammar
+4. Learn the top 1000 words in your target language
+5. Go back to your grammar book, and skimm through it and gram any remanining bits of information you'd like.
+6. Whatch a full season of a dubbed TV show, reading episode summaries in your target language ahead of time.
+7. Get a ton of speech practice

 ---

 ![Book mindmap](/assets/fluent-forever-mindmap.jpeg)